When I was 17 and travelling to France with some classmates, we stopped for a few days of sightseeing in Paris.

 This got me thinking, what are your rights when you’re abroad if you get harassed and decide to take a stand?

 There are some extreme examples out there, for example in countries like the UAE, Saudi Arabia, and Morocco, rape victims are often charged as criminals for ‘having sex outside of marriage’.

 And in Yemen, a woman only counts as half a witness in court and cannot testify at all in cases of adultery, libel, theft, or sodomy.
-But these absurd and tragic laws are more likely to affect native women than tourists.
+But these absurd and tragic laws are more likely to affect native women than tourists, of you need some international representation, do not hesitate to contact the sexual harassment and domestic violence lawyers Melbourne firm.
 Let’s take a look at a few popular countries:

 China: According to the country’s revised Law on the Protection of Women’s Rights and Interests, article 58 states that sexual harassment towards women (and I would hope men too) is prohibited, and that the victim can ‘bring civil litigation to the People’s Court’, although it does not define what ‘sexual harassment’ specifically means.